Much Ado About Nothing Respect and Reputation Quotes

 Claudio’s reputation precedes him, literally—we’re introduced to Claudio’s reputation before we meet him.
 It’s important that in our first exposure to this central character, the man is judged not by his deeds, but by what people (in this case, Don Pedro) say about him.
-This ends up being the case for Hero also; her bad reputation doesn’t come about from her actions, which everyone witnesses as pure, but based on Claudio thinking poorly of her.
+This ends up being the case for Hero also; her bad reputation doesn’t come about from her actions, but based on Claudio thinking poorly of her.

 Don Pedro grants Hero a positive reputation by saying she is her father’s daughter.
 The important thing is that reputation is bestowed easily, so it can be taken away easily too.
 Looking forward, we know that even Hero’s father, the source of her reputation, will denounce her, destroying her reputation.